 NBH MARKETS LLC.
 With registered office at First Floor, First St Vincent Bank Ltd Building, James street, Kingstown, Saint Vincent and the Grenadines with Registration Number: 24834 to provide the full scope of brokerage activities and is obliged to strictly observe relevant laws, directives and applicable legislation.

 This policy applies to former, existing and potential clients as well as to any visitors of the Company’s website.

 Client means any natural or legal person who has entered into a client relationship with the company and is actively using, or has used, the services of our company until the termination of the client relationship.
 A prospective client is a natural or legal person who intends to use our services and has made the initial registration for such use of services without concluding the client relationship.

 This policy aims to provide you with information on what type of information we collect, how it is used and the circumstances where it could be shared with third parties.

 The present privacy statement and/or policy:

 - provides an overview of how the Company collects, processes and uses your personal data and informs you about your rights under the local data protection law.

-- is directed to natural persons who are either current or potential customers of NBH MARKETS LTD., or are authorized representatives/agents or beneficial owners of legal entities or of natural persons which/who are current or potential customers of NBH MARKETS LTD.;
+- is directed to natural persons who are either current or potential customers of NBH MARKETS LLC., or are authorized representatives/agents or beneficial owners of legal entities or of natural persons which/who are current or potential customers of NBH MARKETS LLC.;

 - is directed to natural persons who had such a business relationship with the Company in the past;